Drone Solar Panel Inspection: Revolutionizing Renewable Energy Maintenance

 79 MW Solar Farm Inspection

-A comprehensive case study from The Drone Life (2025) details the inspection of a 79 MW PV system that was conducted prior to annual preemptive maintenance visits.
-Using a drone equipped with a thermal camera, inspectors were able to photograph every panel in the solar farm in just one day.
+A comprehensive case study from The Drone Life (2025) details the inspection of a 79 MW PV system conducted prior to annual preemptive maintenance visits.
+Using a drone equipped with a thermal camera, inspectors photographed every panel in the solar farm in just one day.
 This inspection revealed that the site was heavily impacted by over 13 types of PV system anomalies.

 In total, the drone inspection identified 702 anomalies affecting 10,939 modules, with an estimated power loss of 3,434 kW (4.37% of capacity).
 This translated to an annual impact of 7,389,385 kWh and financial losses of $184,731 if left unresolved.
 The operations and maintenance team had been aware of inverter issues through internal monitoring signals, but the precise number and location were unclear until the drone inspection report was delivered.
 With this detailed information, the vendor was able to prioritize their onsite tasks and deploy the necessary technicians and resources to the affected areas of the PV system.